1xev3/FnApi/README.md

     print(item.background)  #get link to item background
 ```
 #### anotherShop
+Displays today's items in the store.Does not require api key.It has several additional features.
 ```python
 from fnapi import anotherShop
 shop = anotherShop() #This shop does not require a token